w3f/polkadot-wiki/docs/maintain/maintain-guides-polkadot-opengov.md

   Fellowship.

 Note that the public referendum and Fellowship referendum can happen simultaneously.
-However, if the Fellowship does not whitelist the call, you must submit it directly to the Root origin.
+However, if the Fellowship does not whitelist the call; you must submit it directly to the Root origin.

 ## Voting on Referenda